FELT-Labs/federated-learning-token/README.md

     cd ./webapp
     npm install
     ```
+2. In case you want to test the dApp with local blockchain (ganache-cli), you can run local instance as:
+    ```bash
+    brownie run deploy -I
+    # If needed install the requirements first:
+    pip install -r requirements.txt -r requirements-lib.txt
+    python -m pip install -e .
+    ```

-2. The application requires access to contract ABI and deployment address.
+3. The application requires access to contract ABI and deployment address.
 Make sure that `webapp/src/artifacts` directory has same content as `build` directory.
 This should be handled by `deploy.py` script, but in some cases these directories can differ and you should copy content from `build` to `webapp/src/artifacts`.

+### Known Issues
+When running local blockchain (ganache-cli) MetaMask sometimes gives transaction error:

+    the tx doesn't have the correct nonce. account has nonce of: X tx has nonce of: Y

+This can be solved by opening `MetaMask > Settings > Advanced > Reset Account`.
+Or sometimes just switching to different blockchain and then back to localhost also helps.

 ## Ending a Session